metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 - also realized something very obvious but important -- I can't count all the repos because I don't know how many are private.
 But I can see event id numbers - I saw them using the 'events' api.
 IF event ideas on the public api are consecutive for all events, then I can estimate home many private repos there are, and how private repos have grown by imputing them from events.
 See fuller discussion of this in ideas log.
 - almost ready to bring in the configuration -- the question for me is how to make it more reflexive ...

+## Mon 19 Sep 14:04:55 BST 2016

+- brought in the configuration passage -- bring word coutn to 6100.
+Wrote and ran some queries, now included in the text to count events and top 0.1% of repositories contributing 25% of event count.
+- and introduced the topic of what we are doing with our own work.  need to write a bit more reflexively here.
+Should try to do that.